redis/redis-doc/docs/redis-clients/go.md

 Commands that return multiple keys and values provide a helper to scan results into a struct, for example, commands like `HGETALL`, `HMGET`, and `MGET`.

-You can use redis struct field tag to change field names or completely ignore some fields:
+You can use the `redis` struct field tag to change field names or completely ignore some fields.

 ```go
 type Model struct {